Lots of family fun

 The northeast neighborhood is home to the fourth-highest point in Bexar County at an elevation of 1,340 feet, Comanche Lookout Park.
 In the past, Native Americans used this hill as a vantage point for warfare and hunting.
 Also, the hill was also a prominent landmark for travelers in the 18th and 19th centuries, as part of the Camino Real extended into this area.

 Get outdoors for a hike, bike or afternoon picnic with your kids and dogs at McAllister Park or explore the Salado Creek Trailway.
 Catch a live quarter horse race on summer weekends or a crawfish boil in the spring at Retama Park in Selma.
 Or, hit the tee box at Windcrest Golf Club, a nine-hole, par 68 course with more than 4,800 yards of tree-lined fairways.
 For family fun – on the land and in the water – visit Morgan’s Wonderland, a 25-acre fully accessible family fun park for those with and without special needs, and its new water park, Morgan’s Inspiration Island.
 Shop like a local at Cavender’s Boot City, then two-step the evening away at Cowboys Dance Hall or Midnight Rodeo.
 Explore Bracken Village for unique finds in restored historic structures of the Wiederstein-Burkhardt farmstead.
 For train enthusiasts, check out the Texas Transportation Museum, which features the largest public “G” gauge, or garden scale, outdoor railroad in Texas.
 When hunger strikes, visit local favorite Big Bib BBQ for a taste of the Hill Country.
-For families with active kids, visit Ruben’s Backyard for great food and plenty of play space, think 10,000 square feet of turf and a tree house.
 Or enjoy traditional pork tortas and sweet agua frescas, just like in Guadalajara at RO-HO Pork & Bread.
 Beer & spirit enthusiasts will love local spots like Islla Street Brewing, serving up “puro” brews and chill vibes, and Ranger Creek Brewing and Distillery.

-Browse hotels on the Northeast side of town for easy access to area attractions, restaurants and shopping.
-Or, stay in the bustling downtown district or nearby Alamo Heights neighborhood for additional hotel and bed and breakfast options that are convenient, affodable and family-friendly.Learn More
+Browse hotels on the Northeast side of town for easy access to area attractions, restaurants, and shopping.
+Or, stay in the bustling downtown district or nearby Alamo Heights neighborhood for additional hotel and bed and breakfast options that are convenient, affordable, and family-friendly.Learn More

 When it comes to food, this neighborhood has it all.
-Check out Ruben’s Backyard for burgers and a huge outdoor play area for kids.
-For authentic Mexican food and fantastic margaritas, try Los Ventanas – sit out on the patio and enjoy live mariachi music.
+For authentic Mexican food and fantastic margaritas, try Viola’s Ventanas – sit out on the patio and enjoy live mariachi music.
 Take a tour of the Ranger Creek Brewery, then grab a brew and bite on site.Learn More

 Try boots on for size at Cavender’s Boot City.
 Then, take those new boots two-stepping at Cowboys Dance Hall for live Texas Country shows.
 For family fun, consider Morgan’s Wonderland and their newest attraction, Inspiration Island.
 Take an outdoor adventure at McAllister Park or catch a horse race at Retama Park.
 Or, play a round of gold at TPC San Antonio, home to the Valero Texas Open.Learn More